In this article, Professor Desmet mentions a few interesting concepts from (mass) psychology.

 This yields psychological gains.
 First of all, the fear that was previously indefinably present in society now becomes very concrete and therefore more manageable mentally.

-Secondly, the disintegrating society finds in the common struggle with 'the enemy' a minimum coherence, energy and meaning; The fight against corona will be one laden with pathos and group heroismmission.
+Secondly, the disintegrating society finds minimal coherence, energy and meaning in the common struggle with 'the enemy'; the fight against corona becomes one charged with pathos and group heroismmission.

 Narrowed

-In more extreme cases, this puts society in a kind of intoxication that also occurs in a crowd that sings together or chants slogans (e.g. in a football stadium).
-The voice of the individual dissolves into the overwhelmingly vibrating group voice; The individual feels carried by the masses and 'inherits' its sizzling energy.
-It doesn't matter exactly what is being sung; What counts is that onetogetherSings.
+In more extreme cases, this brings society into a kind of frenzy that also occurs in a crowd that sings or chants together (e.g. in a football stadium).
+The voice of the individual dissolves into the overwhelmingly vibrating group voice; the individual feels supported by the crowd and 'inherits' its vibrant energy.
+It doesn't matter exactly what is being sung; what matters is that one does ittogetherSings.
 Asch's experiment shows the cognitive version of this: what one thinks does not matter, what counts is that one thinks it.togetherThink.

 As Gustave Le Bon, a French sociologist, pointed out around 1900, the effect of mass formation resembles that of hypnosis.In both cases, a scary story sucks up all the attention and narrows the field of consciousness.
 Compare it to the circle of light of a lamp that shrinks and makes everything that falls outside it disappear into darkness (see figure).

-In the corona crisis, for example, you can see this in this: victims who fall due to the measures (e.g.deaths from emotional and physical neglect in residential care homes,non-corona patientswhose treatment has been postponed, victims of aggression in the home, etc. receive, at least compared to corona victims, hardly any attention and empathy (no daily statistics, case descriptions, testimonies of family members, etc.) from these victims.
+In the corona crisis, for example, you can see this in this: victims who fall due to the measures (e.g.deaths from emotional and physical neglect in residential care homes,non-corona patientswhose treatment was postponed, victims of aggression within the home, ...) receive, at least compared to corona victims, hardly any attention and empathy (no daily statistics, case descriptions, testimonies from family members, etc. for these victims).
 They fall outside the circle of light.

-This lack of empathy should not be confused with vulgar selfishness.Le Bon noted that both mass formation and hypnosis allow individuals to radically ignore their selfish aspirations, yes, even their own pain.Witha simple hypnotic procedurepatients can be sedated in such a way that incisions can be made without any problems during operations.
-In the same way, during the corona crisis, a large part of the population is remarkably easy to accept measures that 'cut' deeply into their pleasure, freedom and prosperity.
+This lack of empathy should not be confused with vulgar selfishness.Le Bon noted that both mass formation and hypnosis allow individuals to radically ignore their selfish aspirations, yes, even their own pain.Witha simple hypnotic procedurepatients can be so anesthetized that incisions can be made during operations without any problems.
+In the same way, during the corona crisis, a large part of the population strangely easily accepts measures that 'cut deeply' into their enjoyment, freedom and prosperity.

 But there is also an importantdifferencebetween mass formation and hypnosis.
-In hypnosis, only the field of consciousness of the hypnotized person is narrowed; The one who speaks the hypnotic story (the hypnotist) is 'awake'.
-In mass formation, the person who articulates the story – in this crisis the expert – is also mentally in the grip of the story.
-What's more, the virologist's field of attention is even narrower than that of the population because of his training (which is one-sidedly focused on viruses) and because of the secondary advantages that the story brings him (excessive prestige, authority, research funding, etc.).
-This explains the surprising observation that experts make mistakes that a layman would not easily make (a phenomenon that sometimes occurs).'Expert blindness'is mentioned).
+With hypnosis, only the field of consciousness of the hypnotized person is narrowed; the one who speaks the hypnotic story (the hypnotist) is 'awake'.
+In mass formation, the person who articulates the story - in this crisis the expert - is also mentally in the grip of the story.
+Even more: the virologist's field of attention is even more narrowed than that of the population by his training (which is one-sidedly focused on viruses) and by the secondary benefits that the story brings him (excessive prestige, authority, research funding, etc.).
+This explains the surprising finding that experts make mistakes that a layman would not easily make (a phenomenon that sometimes occurs).'expert blindness'is mentioned).

 Those who fanatically trust the experts and those who completely distrust them (and see them as conspirators) may therefore make the same mistake here: they attribute to the experts a too absolute knowledge (and power), the first group in a positive sense, the second in a negative way.
 The real masters of the situation are not the experts, but the stories and their underlying ideologies; The stories belong to everyone and belong to no one; Everyone plays a role in it, no one knows the full script (alsoall American heroBill Gates doesn't).